openbmc/openbmc/poky/documentation/dev-manual/custom-distribution.rst

    -  Add any image recipes that are specific to your distribution.

-   -  Add a ``psplash`` append file for a branded splash screen.
+   -  Add a ``psplash`` append file for a branded splash screen, using the :term:`SPLASH_IMAGES` variable.

+   -  Add any other append files to make custom changes that are specific to individual recipes.

    For information on append files, see the ":ref:`dev-manual/layers:appending other layers metadata with your layer`" section.

-   -  Add any other append files to make custom changes that are specific to individual recipes.